In this walkthrough, we'll walk through the steps to create your own document parsing API. In this example, we'll use the W-9 tax form from the USA.

-Once you have selected the proper box(es) for each of your fields (as displayed on the right-hand side of the document), press the validate button and repeat the tagging process for the next document.
+Once you have selected the proper box(es) for each of your fields (as displayed on the right-hand side of the document), press the validate button to submit the data to the training model.
+You must repeat the tagging process for 20 total documents before training can occur.

 The progress bar above each picture indicates the advancement of your tagging efforts and identifies the milestones at which a new model is generated.

 A new model is trained and automatically deployed into your API environment every 20 documents.

 A new model is trained and automatically deployed into your API environment every 50 documents.